- Code VIET1003

 - Communicate in routine contexts that require a simple and direct exchange of information with slow speech on such topics as personal preferences and immediate needs.

-- Demonstrate an understanding of cultural communication practices when travelling to various localities in Vietnam and interact according to basic social etiquette.
+- Demonstrate an understanding of cultural communication practices and interact according to basic social etiquette.

 On successful completion of this course, students will have the knowledge and skills to engage at an Introductory level of Vietnamese.